deepakrajjs/Subtitle-creater-/README.md

 # Subtitle-creater
-To create a great README for your Subtitle-creater project, you'll want to include several standard sections:

-1. Project Title & Description
-2. Features
-3. Demo or Screenshots (if possible)
-4. Installation Instructions
-5. Usage
-6. Contributing
-7. License
-8. Contact

-Here’s a template you can copy, edit, and expand as needed:

----

-# Subtitle-creater

 Subtitle-creater is a web-based tool for generating subtitles for your videos quickly and easily.
 The project is built with HTML and designed to be user-friendly, making subtitle creation accessible to everyone.